Study of Central Exclusive Production of $\pi^+\pi^-$, $K^+K^-$ and $p \bar{p}$ Pairs in Proton-Proton Collisions at $\sqrt{s} = 510$ GeV with the STAR Detector at RHIC: Event selection

+The $dE/dx$ component of the PID is quantified by defining a $\chi^2$ for a given hadron-pair hypothesis, defined as:

-where $n \sigma_h$ is the number of standard deviations between the measured and the expected energy loss~\cite{Bichsel:2006cs} for a given hadron.
+where $n \sigma_h$ is the number of standard deviations between the measured and the expected energy loss~\cite{Bichsel:2006cs} for a hadron, $h$.
 Figure~\ref{06dedx} (left) shows the log of the $\langle dE/dx\rangle$ of charged particles as a function of the log of their momentum.
-Pions, kaons, and protons are clearly seen.
+Pions, kaons, and protons are clearly distinguishable, with colored curves indicating their expected values.

 To extend the PID capabilities of the $\langle dE/dx\rangle$ method, the TOF information is used.
-However, the standard method based on the inverse particle velocity ($1/\beta$) cannot be used for CEP events.
-This is due to lack of the starting time of the collision, which is reconstructed from a signal in the VPD detectors.
-Instead, the difference in particle time of flight can be used for identifying particle pairs without an explicitly measured starting time.
+However, the standard method based on the inverse particle velocity ($1/\beta$) cannot be used for CEP events, which is due to lack of the VPD start time of the collision.
+Instead, the difference in the time of flight of each of the two hadrons can be used for identifying particle pairs without an explicitly measured starting time.
 The method assumes that both tracks originate from the same vertex and have the same mass.
-Hence, they have the same squared mass of the particle, $m^2_{\text{TOF}}$, that can be derived from the measured TOF time difference between particles:
+Hence, they have the same squared mass, $m^2_{\text{TOF}}$, that can be derived from the measured TOF time difference between particles:

-where $t_{1,2}$ are the time of the tracks' detection in TOF. $l_{1,2}$ and $p_{1,2}$ denote the track lengths and momenta of the particles, respectively, as determined from their trajectories measured by the TPC.
+where $t_{1,2}$ are the time of the tracks' detection in TOF, while $l_{1,2}$ and $p_{1,2}$ denote the track lengths and momenta of the particles, respectively, as determined from their trajectories measured by the TPC.